 Where to stay in Bucharest

 Not sure where to stay during your trip?
-Here are a few recommendations for Bucharest hotels.
+Here are a few recommendations for Bucharest hotels and Airbnb.

 Located between Revolution Square and the breathtaking Cișmigiu Park, Hotel Opera is in a peaceful area that’s still close to the action.
 Simultaneously modest and elegant, the interiors display historic photographs of Bucharest between both World Wars.